 A Place Not to be Forgotten

 As you can tell there is so much to love and to experience in County Limerick that you’ll not want to leave anytime soon.
-History and culture are the two main features in Limerick and with an undeniable beauty about the place.
+History and culture are the two main features of Limerick and with an undeniable beauty about the place.
 There are very few things to not like about the county, whether you’re a local or new to the area Limerick will open its arm to you.

 Worthy Reads About Places in Ireland